 This isn’t new to China.
 We’ve banned bigger apps in June.
-The list includes Alibaba’s UC Browser and Tencents WeChat apart from TikTok mentioned earlier.
+The list includes Alibaba’s UC Browser and Tencent’s WeChat apart from TikTok mentioned earlier.
 The reason provided at the time was security concerns and privacy impact.
-The TOS of these apps mention about picking your data and not letting you know what will be done with it.
+The TOS of these apps mentions picking your data and not letting you know what will be done with it.
 One of the reasons why GDPR came into act in 2018 for privacy protection.
-US, Australia and other countries are also working on creating a privacy protection act based on those lines.
+US, Australia, and other countries are also working on creating a privacy protection act based on those lines.

 It makes sense too.
-In the Press Release the ministry also mentions about receiving a lot of complaints about improper usage of mobile apps and for stealing and transmitting user data to servers outside India.
+In the Press Release, the ministry also mentions receiving a lot of complaints about improper usage of mobile apps and for stealing and transmitting user data to servers outside India.
 This becomes a clear violation of data and justifies the move we implemented.

-“The compilation of these data, its mining and profiling by elements hostile to national security and defence of India, which ultimately impinges upon the sovereignty and integrity of India, is a matter of very deep and immediate concern which requires emergency measures,” said the statement.
+“The compilation of these data, it’s mining, and profiling by elements hostile to national security and defense of India, which ultimately impinges upon the sovereignty and integrity of India, is a matter of very deep and immediate concern which requires emergency measures,” said the statement.
 Besides, there have been a series of clashes and showdowns in Ladakh with China in recent weeks.
 In June, 20 soldiers died for the country in a clash at Galwan Valley.
 China also suffered casualties.